Congress of the Peoples of the North Caucasus: Beliefs

 The Congress claims the legitimacy of the Mountainous Republic of the North Caucasus, an effort by Circassian, Chechen, Dagestani and Ingush peoples to create a single state in the North Caucasus.
-The Congress and Committee argue that the peoples of the North Caucuses have had their self determination violated by Russia, and that by denying their respective nations independence, is in direct violation of the Declaration on the Granting of Independence to Colonial Countries and Peoples.
+The Congress and Committee argue that the peoples of the North Caucasus have had their self determination violated by Russia, and that by denying their respective nations independence, is in direct violation of the Declaration on the Granting of Independence to Colonial Countries and Peoples.
 The group also argues that they have the right to oppose Russia through force of arms via the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights and the Right to Rebel against Violations of Human Rights as the group states Russia is in violation of their Civil, Political, Economic, Social, and Cultural rights.

 The organization has been described as an extension of the ambitions of the Chechen government in exile in an effort to advocate for independence, as well as expand their influence to the rest of the North Causeus, to counteract the influence of their rivals in the Chechen Islamist which pursued a pan-Caucasus agenda.
 To this end, the Congress has frequently condemned the government of Ramzan Kadyrov.